-A set of about 500 chromosomes was evolved for each of six different values of m.
+A set of about 500 chromosomes was evolved for six different values of m.
 The fitness measure was based on taking an average of the bitwise correctness over 15 sets of random values r (for each gate).
-Evolution was halted each time the fitness was equal to 64 (all 15 chromsomes had bitwise correctness equal to 64).
+Evolution was halted each time the fitness was equal to 64 (all 15 chromosomes had bitwise correctness equal to 64).
 This set of chromosomes was used to generate the results of the first three experiments.
 Thus, these experiments investigates different configurations of the testbench, with the fitness of each circuit measured as an average over 50 trials.
-This was done both to introduce new random values $R_t$ for every test performed, as well as testing different randomly chosen gates for stuck-at faults.
+This was done both to introduce new randomvalues R_t for every test performed, as well as testing different randomly chosen gates for stuck-at faults in the case of the third experiment.